 And finally, when his body was too drained and fatigued for anything else to be taken from him, were they the ones who had looked into the eyes of their mate as the warlock stuck the needle filled with liquid silver into his veins, and held his gaze until the life slowly faded away and his soul departed, leaving nothing but an empty vessel behind?

-Maybe if you could hear me out, if I could tell you all of this, you wouldn’t be so confused and angry at my intruding into your territory.
+Maybe if you could hear me out, if I could tell you all of this, you wouldn’t be so confused and angry at my intruding on your territory.
 Maybe you would understand.
 Maybe you would ensure it was over quickly.
 I know you won’t, though.
 You’re the most powerful kind of creature in all of Hurst – you don’t hold back, you don’t ask questions; you just act.

 It’s why I chose you.